celoyd/potato/docs/quickstart.md

 pytest
 ```

-Or , if you have `uv` and prefer not to stay in the virtual environment:
+Or, if you have `uv` and prefer not to stay in the virtual environment:

 ```bash
 uv run pytest